 Each year CEEDS invites proposals from faculty and teams of faculty who want to develop a new course or modify, revise or enhance an existing course.
 The program supports activities like new course development, new lectures or discussion topics, design of new assignments and projects, and incorporation of field trips and experiences.
 CEEDS can provide expertise, infrastructure, supplemental course funds and course development funding in support of these efforts.

 We are particularly interested in proposals that highlight/examine the sustainability of our campus operations, that support our environmental concentrations, that make use of the MacLeish Field Station or that connect to the college’s current strategic initiatives.

 How to Apply

 Please contact Joanne Benkley to discuss your ideas and questions.
 All proposals should include an articulation of anticipated educational outcomes, and recipients of funded proposals will be asked to report back on results.
-Submit applications by April 17, 2021.
-Applications received after this date will also be considered pending funding.
+Submit applications by April 15, 2022.
+Applications after this date are welcome and will be considered pending funding.

 Elisa Kim is an Assistant Professor of Art + Architecture and leads Smith’s architecture curriculum at both introductory and advanced levels.